You may also enjoy reading: Causes of Sewage Damage and Its Restoration.

 4. Repairing footing drains

 In case you notice water leaking into the basement through the walls or seams, then the hydraulic pressure is the cause of the problem because it pushes water from the underground upward.
-Therefore, check to ensure that there are footing drains in your property which are installed during construction to drain foundation water away to prevent a wet basement.
-If they are clogged or damaged, clean them out or simply replace them.
+Therefore, check to ensure that there are footing drains in your property installed during construction to drain foundation water away to prevent a wet basement.
+If they are clogged or damaged, clean them out or replace them.

 5. Reshape your landscape